Anthony-Doyle/EmbeddedSystems/ReadMe.md

 ![Table code](https://github.com/user-attachments/assets/375f0ccc-d60e-4950-9f01-10865c6b3ff3)
 ![Table](https://github.com/user-attachments/assets/452c7f46-4951-4134-851a-818696a7e488)

-## Filter
-The filter used in this project was a butterworth low pass filter.
-An FIR filter was tested but due to how this filter is implemented it took alot more resources to compute for an aduquate attenuation.

-## Interrupt
+## Systick
 Systick was used to read and write at a given sample rate.
 A sample rate of 5000hz as it allowed for 100 samples at the 50hz which is the hertz of the Irish power system.
 This sample rate give us a systick interruption every 200uS due to the L432kc 80Mhz speed.
+To ensure this speed

-Within the Systick the ADC and DAC must be called to allow for consistant sampling aswell as a few incremental time based variable.
+Within the Systick the ADC and DAC must be called to allow for consistantly timed sampling aswell as a few incremental time based variable.
 The Systick must be completeted before the next interrupt is called or there would be delays in the sample rate.